AY2526S1-CS2103T-T14-4/tp/docs/DeveloperGuide.md

 ---

-**Use case: Add an elderly**
+**Use case: Add a senior**

 **MSS**
-1. User requests to add an elderly to the list (with required fields; optional tags)
+1. User requests to add a senior to the list (with required fields; optional tags)
-2. ElderRing adds the elderly to the list
+2. ElderRing adds the senior to the list

   Use case ends.

 **Extensions**
 * 1a.
-Elderly is already previously added.
+Senior is already previously added.
     * 1a1.
 ElderRing shows an error message.

       Use case ends.